 Reason #1: Squeaking Out Nutrition

-I wanted to squeeze out some nutrients, and 500 calories was a low as I could go.
+I wanted to squeeze in some nutrients, and 500 calories was as low as I could go.

 I also thought there was a chance that one of the health gurus I respect,

-like Dr. Fuhrman, Dr. Mercola, Dr. Hyman, or Dr. Thompson from Bright Line Eating might read this blog post, so I wanted to save a little face and not come off as a total loon.
+like Dr. Hyman, or Dr. Thompson from Bright Line Eating might read this blog post, so I wanted to save a little face and not come off as a total loon.

 Reason #2: Health Benefits?

 As I researched the possible health benefits of low-calorie diets and intermittent fasting, I found some legitimate research.

 Illegitimate research = Kim Kardashian tweeting that something works

 There is a growing body of research that shows how fasting and the restriction of calories reduce inflammation, which is the secret killer that nibbles away at your joints, weakens your heart, and flairs up gut problems.

 The most significant finding was the beneficial impact calorie restriction has on chronic conditions, like chronic pain, high blood pressure, metabolic syndrome, and arthritis.